alerzaca/MIDI_steganography/README.md

 - Build usage interface (get rid of hardcoded plaintext, file paths etc.)
 - Implement randrange determining algorithm
 - Make the code more readable
+- Write tests, create more different encoded MIDIs as an example
 ```